fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

     | _ -> doWork() // But after this line is written it's fine?
 ```

-Although `doWork()` is called in a place where `str` would be non-null, this may too complex to implement properly.
+Although `doWork()` is called only in a scope where `str` would be non-null, this may too complex to implement properly.

 **Note:** C# supports the equivalent of this with local functions.